Marsuha/AppAuth-Android/README.md

 This request can then be dispatched using one of two approaches.

-a `startActivityForResult` call using an Intent returned from the `AuthorizationService`, or by calling `performAuthorizationRequest` and providing pending intent for completion and cancelation handling activities.
+a `registerForActivityResult` approach using an Intent returned from the `AuthorizationService`, or by calling `performAuthorizationRequest` and providing pending intent for completion and cancelation handling activities.